jasoncausey/fantastical-cli/README.md

 ### Arguments

 - **`sentence`** (required):
   - The natural language description of the event.
   - Example: `"Lunch with Sarah tomorrow at 1pm at The Cafe"`
   - If your sentence contains spaces, it's best to enclose it in quotes, or provide it as the last set of arguments.

 ### Options

 - **`-n, --notes "YOUR NOTES"`**:
   - Adds additional notes to the event.
   - Example: `--notes "Discuss project updates"`

 - **`-c, --calendar "CALENDAR NAME"`**:
   - Specifies the calendar to add the event to.
   - Example: `--calendar "Work"`

 - **`-g, --gui`**:
   - If this flag is present, Fantastical will open its UI to let you review and confirm the event details before adding it.
   - By default (if `-g` is *not* used), the event is added immediately to Fantastical without showing the confirmation UI.

 ## Examples

 Note:  All examples assume the script is installed with one of the two methods listed in the [Installation](#installation) section.
 If not, replace `fantastical-cli` with the path to the `fantastical_cli.py` script.

 1. **Add an event immediately:**

     ```bash
     fantastical-cli "Team meeting next Monday at 10am"
     ```

 2. **Add an event with notes:**

     ```bash
-    fantastical-cli "Doctor appointment on Friday 3pm" -n "Annual check-up"
+    fantastical-cli "Doctor appointment on Friday 3pm" --notes "Remember to bring insurance card."
     ```

 3. **Add an event to a specific calendar and review in GUI:**

     ```bash
     fantastical-cli "Dinner with family this Saturday 7pm" -c "Personal" -g
     ```

 4. **Add an event with a multi-word sentence without quotes (less common):**

     ```bash
     fantastical-cli Coffee with Alex at 9am next Tuesday
     ```

     (Note: It's generally safer to quote sentences with spaces.)

 5. **Add a TODO item with "High" priority:**

     ```bash
     fantastical-cli 'TODO: Check for project feedback today by 5pm!!!'
     ```

     (Note: Fantastical TODOs just require prefixing the sentence with "TODO" or "todo", and the priority is set by adding exclamation marks '!'=low, '!!'=medium, '!!!'=high.)